MosesBurla/emh_valet_service_1/API_Documentation.md

 - `"Invalid OTP"` - Wrong OTP provided
 - `"OTP expired or not found"` - OTP expired or doesn't exist
 - `"Phone number and OTP are required"` - Missing required fields
+- `"Phone, OTP, and password are required"` - Missing required fields for password reset
+- `"Request no longer available"` - Request was taken by another driver
+- `"Unauthorized to complete this request"` - Driver doesn't own the request
+- `"This is not a park request"` - Wrong request type for park operation
+- `"This is not a pickup request"` - Wrong request type for pickup operation
+- `"Vehicle not found"` - Vehicle doesn't exist in system
+- `"Vehicle must be parked to create pickup request"` - Invalid state for pickup
+- `"Pickup request already exists for this vehicle"` - Duplicate pickup request
+- `"Park request already exists for this vehicle"` - Duplicate park request
+- `"No verified request found for this vehicle"` - Vehicle not verified for pickup
+- `"Search query is required and must be at least 3 characters long"` - Invalid search
+- `"Email ${email} is already registered to another user"` - Duplicate email
+- `"${field} \"${value}\" is already registered to another user"` - Duplicate field value
+- `"Vehicle with this car number already exists in the system"` - Duplicate vehicle
+- `"Self-parked vehicle with this car number already exists"` - Duplicate self-parked

 ---